zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Contract-ABI.rst

 Events
 ======

-Events are an abstraction of the Ethereum logging/event-watching protocol.
+Events are an abstraction of the Expanse logging/event-watching protocol.
 Log entries provide the contract's address, a series of up to four topics and some arbitrary length binary data.
 Events leverage the existing function ABI in order to interpret this (together with an